micmejia/bible-dump/NKJV/Hebrews/Heb 10.md

 For the law, having a shadow of the good things to come, _and_ not the very image of the things, can never with these same sacrifices, which they offer continually year by year, make those who approach perfect.

 ###### 2
 For then would they not have ceased to be offered?
-For the worshipers, once [^a]purified, would have had no more consciousness of sins.
+For the worshipers, once purified, would have had no more consciousness of sins.

 ###### 3
 But in those _sacrifices there is_ a reminder of sins every year.